 - Nationals of a Third State (a country which is in the EEA)

-A short-term stay in this category is reported to the local police station, and can also be done online via the accommodation provider.
-If you are a foreign national within this category and you own an apartment or holiday home in Croatia, then you can register for your short-term stay with the Tourist Board, and you can also add on your friends and family who are joining you at the same time.
+A short-term stay in this category is reported to the local police station and can also be done online via the accommodation provider.
+Suppose you are a foreign national within this category and you own an apartment or holiday home in Croatia.
+In that case, you can register for your short-term stay with the Tourist Board, and you can also add on your friends and family who are joining you simultaneously.

-Now, if you are going to be staying on a boat or ship during your stay, then you will need to register your short-term stay the country with the police who are in charge at the port you board the boat at, or at the border crossing point.
+Now, if you are going to be staying on a boat or ship during your stay, then you will need to register your short-term stay in the country with the police who are in charge at the port you board the boat at or at the border crossing point.